RGonzLin/RAGamuffin/README.md

 * Too European to run one of them darn American models? `mistral` (7B) is for you!

 ## Some prompts to try
-The `docs` folder contains some sample documents; a Markdown with a couple of recipes, a Python file with an implementation of the game Snake (and yes, you can play it!), and the RAGgamuffin file itself.
+The `docs` folder contains some sample documents; a Markdown with a couple of recipes, a Python file with an implementation of the game Snake (and yes, you can play it!), and the RAGamuffin file itself.
 Ask anything relating to these documents... or a webpage... or a YouTube video.

 Here are some ideas to get you started:

 * `>> I am making croquettes, how should I shape them?`
 * `>> When does a game of snake ends?`
-* `>> What does /changellm do regarding RAGgamuffin?`
+* `>> What does /changellm do regarding RAGamuffin?`
 * `>> /interwebs`
  `URL: https://www.youtube.com/watch?v=PtfatBOlHIA`
  `What do you want to know? >> What is this video about?`